shinboram-90/super-duper-app/README.md

 # super-duper-app : Groupomania

-Project 7, last project of my apprenticeship for "Web Developer" with OpenClassrooms.
+Project 7, last project of my "Web Developer" apprenticeship with OpenClassrooms.
 The aim is to build a social app for employees at a company called Groupomania.
+It provides the main functions you'd expect from a social app such as a user session, publishing posts and comments, an admin system, etc.

+## Requirements
+- Authenticate a user and maintain his session
+- Manage a data storage using SQL
+- Implement a secured data storage using SQL
+- Customize the content sent to a web client

 ## Languages and Tools
 #### Frontend